Rene-007/atomicDDA/README.md

 __I.
 A simple introduction to the Discrete Dipole Approximation__
   * [100_simpleDDA]()
-    The basic outline of the theory and an easy to follow simple implementation.
+    _The basic outline of the theory and an easy to follow simple implementation._
   * [110_simpleDDA_faster-setup]()
-    Some optimizations to the matrix setup.
+    _Some optimizations to the matrix setup._

 __II.
 The standard way of solving__
   * [200_standardDDA]()
-    Introduction to solvers and how to implement own ones.
+    _Introduction to solvers and how to implement own ones._
   * [210_standardDDA_optimized-solvers]()
-    A simple way to improve the condition of the matrix.
+    _A simple way for pre-conditioning the matrix._

 __III.
 Advanced features to drastically improve the performance__
   * [300_advancedDDA]()
-    Introduction and preparations for the convolution method.
+    _Introduction of and preparations for the convolution method._
   * [310_advancedDDA_FFT]()
-    Implementation of the convolution method.
+    _Implementation of the convolution method._
   * [320_advancedDDA_FFT-optimized]()
-    Optimization of the solving algorithm.
+    _Optimization of the solving algorithm._
   * [330_advancedDDA_GPU]()
-    Solve the problem on the GPU and gain a lot.
+    _Solving the problem much faster on the GPU._
   * [340_advancedDDA_GPU-optimized]()
-    Final optimizations.
+    _Final GPU optimizations._

 __IV.
 The atomicDDA__
   * [400_atomicDDA]()
-    Introduction of the simple closed packaging.
+    _Introducing face-centered cubic packaging._
   * [410_atomicDDA_lattices]()
-    Generalization of the code for different lattices.
+    _Generalization of the code for different lattices._
   * [420_atomicDDA_stacking-faults]()
-    Adding stacking faults to the game.
+    _Adding a lattice with stacking faults._
   * [430_atomicDDA_flakes]()
-    Importing and solving arbitrary structures base on flakes.
+    _Importing and solving arbitrary structures based on flakes._
   * [440_atomicDDA_flatten]()
-    Bonus.
-A different memory layout.
+    _Bonus.
+A different memory layout._

-The chapters and subsection encode the first and second number of the subreporitories, resepectively, and the third number indicate the programming language (0 = Matlab, 1 = Julia, 2 = Rust).
-The subreporitories are self contained and only [000_data]() is needed for additional required data.
+The chapters and subsection encode the first and second numbers of the subreporitories, resepectively, and the third number indicate the programming language (0 = Matlab, 1 = Julia, 2 = Rust).
+The subreporitories are self contained and only [000_data]() is needed for optical / flake data.

 ## Credits